aimms/documentation/guardserversession/integrate-gss-server-job.rst

 Further Reading
 ---------------------

-This article is part of the series :doc:`Indicident Handling for Organizations<../310/310-incident-handling-for-organizations>`.
+This article is part of the series :doc:`Indicident Handling for Organizations<incident-handling-for-organizations>`.

-The next article in this series discusses how to build a user interface to use the ``GuardServerSession`` library: :doc:`UI for GSS<../310/310-install-gss-ui-for-specialists>`
+The next article in this series discusses how to build a user interface to use the ``GuardServerSession`` library: :doc:`UI for GSS<install-gss-ui-for-specialists>`